bhudnall/Getting-and-Cleaning-Data/CodeBook.md

 **Add Column Names**

-Using the feature file we hadd the column names
+Using the feature file we add the column names
 `````
 names(train_data) <- features
 names(test_data) <- features